OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/Threat-Modeling-Tools.md

 location     : Villa-4
 room-layout  : unknown
 organizers   :
-participants : Geoff Hill, Irene Michlin, Stephen de Vries, Johan Peeters, Duncan Hurwood, Viktor Lindstrom, Christian Martorella, Steven Wierckx, Don Gibson
+participants : Geoff Hill, Irene Michlin, Stephen de Vries, Johan Peeters, Duncan Hurwood, Viktor Lindstrom, Christian Martorella, Don Gibson
 ---

 This session is a discovery session on what threat modelling tools exist currently and what their benefits and weaknesses are.